HarryLipphaus/DisplayKit/README.md

 https://www.mikrocontroller.net/topic/415651

-Now this is a nearly complete rewrite of the above library and it compiles on AVR (8bit) AND on STM32/HAL without ay changes.
+Now this is a nearly complete rewrite of the above library and it compiles on AVR (8bit) AND on STM32/HAL without any changes.

 On AVR you can choose between pure text-mode with less than 2kB of Flash and 21 byte of RAM consumption and graphics-mode, which increases RAM consumption by 1026 byte.